 Guests pertain to guest speakers that will be joining you on your podcast episode.
 This is important to plan ahead of time as you will have to recruit the speaker ahead of time, prep them for the call, brainstorm interview questions and more.

 You can also note the Stage of your podcast episode.
 Is the episode still in the planning stages or have you moved to production?
 Does it require approval from any stakeholders?
 Or has it already been published?
 Recording this, or color-coding this, in your editorial calendar will help to quickly visualize which episodes are live within uStudio and which still require your attention.

 Remember, these facets are just the beginning.
 The more aspects you include, the more prepared and on track you will be in the podcast production process.

 Other Things to Consider:

 The pre-production process of your business podcast can seem overwhelming.
-But, an editorial calendar can help to make sure you never miss a deadline for your business podcast.
+But, a podcast editorial calendar can help to make sure you never miss a deadline and your team stays focused on objectives.
 Feel free to adopt these tips to your workflow or come up with something unique to your business.